Ok So-ri

-Ok So-ri (born 23 December 1968) is the stage name of South Korean actress whose real name is Ok Bo-gyeong.
+Ok Bo-gyeong (born 23 December 1968), better known by the stage name Ok So-ri, is a South Korean actress.
 Ok made her debut in a TV commercial in 1987.
 She appeared in the TV series Hero's Diary in 1994.

 Adultery case

 In 2008, she was accused of adultery with an opera singer, and an Italian chef working at a Seoul luxury hotel.
 Her husband, Park Chul, a radio talk show personality, sought the maximum sentence of two years' imprisonment, while the prosecutors were seeking 18 months.
 Ok blamed her infidelity on a loveless marriage.
 She was sentenced, in December 2008, to eight months in prison by a suburban Seoul court, but avoided jail because the sentence was suspended for two years.

 In September 2008, a lower court had declared both partners jointly responsible for their divorce, and awarded custody of their eight-year-old daughter to Mr. Park.